apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 ### Deploy it

-**Final reminder:** You must have [apigeetool](https://www.npmjs.com/package/apigeetool) installed on your machine.
-The deployment script uses this utility to deploy the Edge proxies.
+1. **Final reminder:** You must have [apigeetool](https://www.npmjs.com/package/apigeetool) installed on your machine, as explained in the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites).

-1. Be sure you've done the Prerequisites.

 2. `cd api-platform-samples/learn-edge/simplest-proxy`.

 3. `./deploy.sh`

     It's not important to deconstruct `deploy.sh` now.
-It just uses a command-line tool to deploy the proxy.
+It just uses a command-line utility (apigeetool) to deploy the proxy.

 ### Run it

 1. `./invoke.sh`

-    This script executes this curl command, where "your org name" is the name of your Apigee Edge organization and "your environment" is the name of the environment to deploy to.
-These values are the values you set in `api-platform-samples/tools/setup/setenv.sh`.
+    This script executes this curl command:

     `curl http://<your org name>-<your environment>.apigee.net/v1/learn-edge`

+    where "your org name" is the name of your Apigee Edge organization and "your environment" is the name of the environment to deploy to.
+These values are the ones you set in `api-platform-samples/tools/setup/setenv.sh`.

 2. Look at the output.

     Did you get back a Status 200?
-Great!
-It worked.
+Perfect!
+The proxy is deployed and able to accept requests.
 In [proxy-to-a-target](./proxy-to-a-target), we'll make a few simple changes so the proxy calls an actual backend service.

 ### Trace it

-In every Learn Edge example, we'll remind you to take a look at the Edge UI.
+In every Learn Edge example, we'll remind you to trace API calls in the Edge UI.
 Here are the basic steps that you'll repeat again and again:

 1. Log in to your Apigee account.
 2. Go to **APIs->API Proxies**.
 5. Click the proxy named **learn-edge**.
-6. You're in the **Overview** tab.
-Notice that the Proxy URL is `http://<your org name>-test.apigee.net/v1/learn-edge`.
-This is the URL you will use to call the proxy.
+6. In the **Overview** tab, notice that the Proxy URL is `http://<your org name>-test.apigee.net/v1/learn-edge`.
+This is the Proxy URL: you will use this URL to call the proxy.
 7. Click the **Develop** tab.
-This is the "visual representation" of the proxy you deployed.
-It's also the UI-based development environment.
+This is the UI-based development environment for proxies.
-8. Click the **Trace** tab.
-Click **Start Trace** and send a request.
+8. Click the **Trace** tab to go to the Trace Tool.
+9. Click **Start Trace**.
+10. Send a request with the `invoke.sh` script.
+11. Click around the Trace "Transation Map".
+Notice that in each part of the flow you'll see output showing you information about the request such as headers and message content, any context variables that are read or set during processing, and so on.

 **Hint:** Trace is a valuable tool for debugging proxies.
 It shows you what's happening while requests and responses pass through the Edge pipeline.